 Children develop their historical and cultural (art, drama, literary and music) knowledge and skills in their learning as outlined in The National Curriculum for England, Key Stages 1 & 2 and community skills as outlined in the PSHE Association tasked by central government in the delivery of a number of cross-curricular themes.

 Study Action Area 1: Knowledge of Britain past and present

 The study of history serves two community purposes.
 For indigenous pupils it gives them a sense of where they have come from.
 For recent migrants it gives pupils a sense of the community (society) they have joined.
-It give both sets of pupils a sense of what makes English society what it is today with the emphasis on where the pupils are at now; why they are where they are at now; why the local community is the way it is; and how it fits into the wider society which is Britain.
+It gives both sets of pupils a sense of what makes English society what it is today, with the emphasis on where the pupils are at now; why they are where they are at now; why the local community is the way it is; and how it fits into the wider society that is Britain.

 - The local community: Find out how old the local community is; what changes have taken place in the community; what organisations/buildings in the local community have a history to explore; how long have people been here; how did they used to live; what different groups of people are there and what is their history?

 - British society: Know the countries that make up the United Kingdom; how did the United Kingdom come about; who is in charge of the United Kingdom and how is it that any citizen can take part in taking charge of Britain?